Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ca khúc Fever của Coldzy (kết hợp tlinh) có những câu từ bị cho là gợi dục, cần dán nhãn với người nghe

-The song Fever by Coldzy (featuring tlinh) contains lyrics that are considered sexually suggestive and need to be labeled for listeners.
+Coldzy's song Fever (featuring tlinh) contains lyrics that are considered sexually suggestive and need to be labeled for listeners.

-Fever is on Coldzy's debut album Medicine (featuring tlinh) and is about a passionate, burning love.
+Fever is part of Coldzy's debut album Medicine (featuring tlinh) and is about a passionate, burning love.
 The music is well-received by the audience for the collaboration between the two artists, but many of the lyrics in the song imply sexual matters.

-After its release, Fever was deemed unsuitable for those under 18.
-If posted publicly on platforms, it would need to be labeled with a warning to listeners.
+After its release, Fever was deemed unsuitable for those under 18, and if posted publicly on platforms, it would need to be labeled with a warning to listeners.

-For a long time, "dirty music" or "trash music" are phrases used by audiences or the media (temporarily) to refer to nonsense, vulgar or sensitive songs, mainly for views...
+For a long time, "dirty music" or "trash music" have been phrases used by audiences or the media (temporarily) to refer to nonsense, vulgar or sensitive songs, mainly for views...

-However, it is rare for an artist to say "dirty" or "clean" like tlinh.
-Specifically, in a clip recorded of a recent performance, tlinh said: "Do you like clean or dirty?
+However, it's rare for an artist to openly say "dirty" or "clean" like tlinh.
+Specifically, in a clip recorded during a recent performance, tlinh said: "Do you like clean or dirty?

-It seems like a lot of people don't like dirty so we'll release a clean version so everyone can enjoy both versions.
-Whoever has the dirty version, listen to it too".
+It seems like a lot of people don't like dirty songs so we'll release a clean version so everyone can enjoy both.
+Whoever has the dirty version, please listen to it too."
 Coldzy also chimed in: "Listen to the whole thing"...

-It is worth noting that both artists spoke in a happy and relaxed manner.
-This has led some to question: Did the recent public reaction to the song Fever really make them pay attention or worry?
+It is worth mentioning that both artists spoke in a happy and comfortable state.
+This makes some people wonder: Did the public reaction to the song Fever recently make them really care or worry?

 Is the move to remove/hide the song from the YouTube channel in the past few days what the artist wanted to do, or is it just a coping action?